Personas Quickstart Guide

 Once you select sources, Segment starts a replay of one month of historical data from these sources into your Personas space.
 We’re doing this step first so you have some user data in Personas to build your first audiences and computed traits.

-The replay usually takes several hours, but the duration will depending on how much data you have sent through these sources in the past 2 months.
+The replay usually takes several hours, but the duration will vary depending on how much data you have sent through these sources in the past one month.
 When the replay finishes, you are notified in the Sources tab under Settings, shown below.

 Once the Source(s) finish replaying, data from your connected Sources flows into Personas in near real time, just like it does for sources in your Segment workspace.